-On December 1, French Minister of Economy and Finance met with head of the Russian Central Bank Elvira Nabiullina to discuss economic and financial situation in Russia and cooperation between the two countries.(2) After this meeting Michel Sapin told Russian journalists about the economic opportunities in France.
+The French Minister of Economy and Finance met on December 1, 2016 with head of the Russian Central Bank Elvira Nabiullina to discuss economic and financial situation in Russia and cooperation between the two countries.(2) After this meeting Michel Sapin told Russian journalists about the economic opportunities in France.

-Then Michel Sapin met with representatives of the French business community and gave a lecture on the future of Europe after Brexit in the French College of the Lomonosov Moscow State University.(3)
+Then Michel Sapin had a meeting with representatives of the French business community in Russia and gave a lecture on the future of Europe after Brexit in the French College of the Lomonosov Moscow State University.(3)

-French Minister then met with Russian Finance Minister Anton Siluanov.(4) According to the news agency TASS, they have discussed a wide range of issues, including the G20 agenda, the cooperation in the framework of BEPS Plan (Base Erosion and Profit Shifting, G20 and OECD action plan to combat the erosion of the tax base and output gains ), as well as customs cooperation and the alcohol market.
+Michel Sapin then met with the Russian Finance Minister Anton Siluanov.(4) According to the press agency TASS, they have discussed a wide range of issues, including the G20 agenda, the cooperation in the framework of BEPS Plan (Base Erosion and Profit Shifting, G20 and OECD action plan to combat the erosion of the tax base and output gains ), as well as customs cooperation and the alcohol market.

-Michel Sapin also held meetings with Russian Minister of Industry and Trade Denis Manturov and Russian Deputy Prime Minister Arkadi Dvorkovitch.
+The French Minister also held meetings with the Russian Minister of Industry and Trade Denis Manturov and the Russian Deputy Prime Minister Arkadi Dvorkovitch.

-French Minister said that he would be pleased to meet in the future with the new Russian Minister of Economic Development Maxim Oreshkin appointed on November 30.(5)
+The French official said that he would be pleased to meet in the future with the new Russian Minister of Economic Development Maxim Oreshkin appointed on November 30.(5)

 In an interview with the special correspondent of “Interfax” Daria Morozova, Michel Sapin spoke about the French-Russian economic relations and their prospects for 2017 as well as about interests of French investors in the Russian market.(6)